Ryanlange05/SeniorCapstone/README.md

 This project was divided evenly between Logan Gross and Ryan Lange.
 Each member found a task to work on and completed it.

 # License
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 # Contact
 Ryan Lange - ryanlange05@gmail.com